Substance Abuse or Chemical Dependence

 • Substance abuse causes serious problems at work, school, in relationships, and with the law.

-• Substance dependence describes the abuse of drugs or alcohol that continues even when serious problems related to their use have developed.
+• Substance dependence describes the abuse of drugs or alcohol that continues even when serious problems l to their use have developed.

 • There are many different treatment programs for substance abuse.
 You may need inpatient or outpatient help or a combination of both approaches.

-• Substance abuse is a lifelong condition that requires ongoing attention to manage.
+• Substance abuse is a lifelong condition.
+It needs ongoing care to manage correctly.

 Next steps